MileHacker Logo

 Vegetarian & Vegan Options

-• Vegetarian: Fairly easy to find.
+• Vegetarian: Relatively easy to find.
 Many Burmese dishes are vegetable-based or can be requested without meat.
 Look for "thoke" (salads) or vegetable curries.

 • Vegan: More challenging.
-Fish sauce or shrimp paste (nga pi) appear commonly in many dishes.
+A salty sauce made from fermented fish or shrimp paste (nga pi) appear commonly in many dishes.

-• Clearly communicate "Meat-free, no fish, no egg, no fish sauce, no shrimp paste" for vegan meals.
+• Clearly communicate "No meat, no fish, no egg, no fish sauce, no shrimp paste" for vegan meals.
 Use apps for translation for clarity.

 • Local awareness of vegan diets varies; persistent communication helps.